 Recruitment privacy notice

 This privacy statement tells you how we handle personal information you provide to us when you apply for a job.
-This includes information you submit through our online job application portal.

 This privacy notice should be read alongside the council’s main privacy statement